neloefm1/SenseFOG-Documentation/README.md

 Running the entire analysis pipeline will consume up to 20 GB of storage data, provided that all steps of data preprocessing and anaylsis are retained on the storing device.

-### Instructions on how to run the scripts
-For detailed instructions on how to proceed with preprocessing the raw data and analysing the preprocessed data, please see the "Instructions.md" page listed in SenseFOG-Documentation/Instructions.md.

 ## Demo
 ### Instructions to run on data
 A demo for the first 60 seconds of regular walking in subject 10 has been created.
 The Matlab script is stored under the subfolder "Demo" and uses pre-specified time points of heel strike events in subject 10.